salman-farooq-sh/Automation/README.md

 + **Toggle Insanity.app:** A quick toggle for all the custom key remappings I have done so that my laptop can be usable for people besides me, hehe.

-+ **Toggle Night Mode.app:** A global switch for toggling dark mode on everything.
++ **Toggle Dark Mode.app:** A global switch for toggling dark mode on everything.
 Currently affecting:
   + macOS dark mode
   + Sublime Text theme
   + More apps to be added